On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

-\end{proof} We defined the three structural morphisms $\nabla,\Delta, S$.
-To turn $\lpbf$ into a Hopf monoid, we have to check compatibility between the coproduct $\Delta$ and the product $\nabla$; the coproduct $\Delta$ should be an morphism of the monoid $(\bclf, \nabla$).
-This only makes sense provided that we can define a product on the tensor product $\bclf\overt\bclf$.
+We defined the three structural morphisms $\nabla$, $\Delta$, $S$.
+To turn~$\lpbf$ into a Hopf monoid, we have to check compatibility between the coproduct $\Delta$ and the product~$\nabla$; the coproduct $\Delta$ should be a morphism of the monoid $(\bclf, \nabla$).
+This only makes sense provided that we can define a~product on the tensor product $\bclf\overt\bclf$.

-Recall that if $f$ is a levelled forest and $0\leq k \leq \|f\|$, one denotes by $f_{-}^{k}$ the levelled subforest of $f$ corresponding to the $k$ generations at the bottom of $f^{\prime}$: $t_{f_{-}^{k}}$ is the planar subforest of $t_f$ with set of internal vertices the set of internal vertices of $f$ labeled by an integer less than $k$ and for leaves the vertices (including the leaves) of $t_{f}$ connected to one of the latter internal vertices.
-The levelled forest $f_{+}^{k}$ is obtained similary by extracting the $k$ top generations of $f^{\prime}$.
+Recall that if $f$ is a levelled forest and $0\leq k \leq \|f\|$, one denotes by $f_{-}^{k}$ the levelled subforest of $f$ corresponding to the~$k$ generations at the bottom of $f^{\prime}$: $t_{f_{-}^{k}}$ is the planar subforest of~$t_f$ with a set of internal vertices the set of internal vertices of $f$ labelled by an integer less than~$k$ and for leaves the vertices (including the leaves) of $t_{f}$ connected to one of the latter internal vertices.
+The levelled forest $f_{+}^{k}$ is obtained similarly by extracting the $k$ top generations of $f^{\prime}$.